oss-apps/split-pro/docker/README.md

 If you prefer a more minimal setup, you can run the Splitpro application in a standalone container and connect it to an external PostgreSQL database.
 In this case, you can pass the environment variables directly when running the container.

 Just make sure you install `pg_cron` if you want to use recurring transactions and currency/bank cache cleaning.
+If your database user is not a superuser, see the [External / managed PostgreSQL](#external--managed-postgresql-non-superuser) section below.

 ### Kubernetes